denismoroz/fend-p4/README.md

 ####Part 2: Optimize Frames per Second in pizza.html

-Optimizations scrolling:
+Changes for scrolling:
  Problem function is views/js/main.js updatePositions().
-Main issue that it is recalucate phase var for each element
+Main issue that it is recalucate phase var for each element.
-Soluiton:

  1. precalucate phases map, because there are only 5 values for phases.
 We do % 5 on item number that lead looping of phase from 0 to 4.
  2. use right phase on calculation moving pizzas.

-Optimizations change pizza size:
+Changes for change pizza size:
  1. Request all .randomPizzaContainer only once
  2. Use % to calculate newWidth and use switch to calculate it only once